-7. To appoint Mr. Amit Syngle (DIN: 07232566) as a Director on the Board of Directors of the Company and, if thought fit, approve, the following resolution as an Ordinary Resolution:
+To appoint Mr. Amit Syngle (DIN: 07232566) as a Director on the Board of Directors of the Company and, if thought fit, approve, the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to Sections 152 and other applicable provisions, if any, of the Companies Act, 2013 read with Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), Mr. Amit Syngle (DIN: 07232566) who was appointed as an Additional Director with effect from 1st April, 2020 by the Board of Directors of the Company, based on the recommendation of Nomination and Remuneration Committee and who in terms of Section 161 of the Companies Act, 2013 holds office up to the date of this Annual General Meeting and in respect of whom the Companies Act, 2013 proposing his candidature for the office of Director, be and is hereby appointed as a Director on the Board of Directors of the Company, not liable to retire by rotation.
+"RESOLVED THAT pursuant to Sections 152 and other applicable provisions, if any, of the Companies Act, 2013 read with Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), Mr. Amit Syngle (DIN: 07232566) who was appointed as an Additional Director with effect from 1st April, 2020 by the Board of Directors of the Company, based on the recommendation of Nomination and Remuneration Committee and who in terms of Section 161 of the Companies Act, 2013 holds office up to the date of this Annual General Meeting and in respect of whom the Company has received a notice under Section 160 of the Companies Act, 2013 proposing his candidature for the office of Director, be and is hereby appointed as a Director on the Board of Directors of the Company, not liable to retire by rotation.